 5. Asthma and Allergies

-One of the best reasons to get an air purifier is if you, or a loved one, suffers from allergies or asthma.
-A quality hepa filter will remove almost anything that can trigger respiratory problems.
+Do you suffer from seasonal allergies or asthma?
+A purifier can help.
+A quality HEPA filter will remove almost anything that can trigger respiratory problems.
 Check out our comparison of the best purifier for asthma and allergies for more detailed information.

 6. Clean Air Delivery Rate (CADR)

 You’ll see CADR in a lot of air purifier product descriptions and reviews.
 Bottom line; higher is better.
 CADR is a standardized AHAM rating applied to purifiers from major manufacturers.
 CADR measures purifier efficiency by calculating the volume of clean air produced each minute.
-The rating effectively shows shoppers how much dust, pollen and smoke is removed from a 1,008 cubic foot room during a 20 minute test cycle.
+The rating shows shoppers how much dust, pollen, and smoke a purifier removes from a 1,008 cubic foot room during a 20-minute test cycle.
 But, don’t rely on CADR alone… our CADR rating article explains why.

 7. Air Changes Per Hour

 This is a much simpler metric than CADR, but important nonetheless.
-In fact it’s a major contributor to the air purifier’s CADR.
+In fact, it’s a major contributor to the air purifier’s CADR.
 Simply put, it measures how much air a machine can move.
-Air changes per hour is calculated by taking a machine’s CFM (cubic feet of air moved each minute), multiplied by 60 (minutes), divided by a room’s volume (in cubic feet).
-We recommend that you focus primarily on an purifier’s features (e.g. HEPA, Activated Carbon).
+You calculate air changes per hour by taking a machine’s CFM (cubic feet of air moved each minute), multiplied by 60 (minutes), divided by a room’s volume (in cubic feet).
+We recommend that you focus primarily on a purifier’s features (e.g. HEPA, Activated Carbon).
 Not just how much air a machine moves or its CADR rating.

-It’s easy to get dragged into electrical specifications an amp hours.
+Electrical specifications, filter efficiency and amp hours, will easily bog down your search.
 However, we think an Energy Star certification is the easiest way to spot an efficient machine.

 9. Filter Type and Maintenance

 More often than not the best air purifier for most situations will feature a HEPA filter.
-But, it’s also important to consider how often the filter will need to be replaced.
+But, you should also consider how often the filter will need to be replaced.
 How much it will cost to replace it.
-And, what kind of maintenance is required between changes.
+And, what kind of maintenance is required between changes?
 Filterless models are also available, for more information check out our filterless purifier review.